EOSIO/eos/README.md

 :warning: **As of February 2018, `master` is under heavy development and is not suitable for experimentation.** :warning:

-We strongly recommend following the instructions for building the public testnet version. `master` is in pieces on the garage floor while we rebuild this hotrod.
+We strongly recommend following the instructions for building the public testnet version for [Ubuntu](#autoubuntupublic) or [Mac OS X](#automacpublic). `master` is in pieces on the garage floor while we rebuild this hotrod.
 This notice will be removed when `master` is usable again.
 Your patience is appreciated.

 <a name="autoubuntulocal"></a>
 #### :no_entry: Clean install Ubuntu 16.10 for a local testnet :no_entry: